|Home||People Finder||Thai Lady|

 It is important to know the difference between facts and opinions.

 Some cases are black and white, e.g., the lady is either clearly deceptive in a serious way, or else she is seeing only the customer and serious about a future with only him.
-However, many cases are "grey area" and the main issue is whether it will work or can be made to work.
+However, many cases are understandable as "grey area" and the main issue is whether it will work or can be made to work.
 Many guys get a "bad" or "mixed" report and then work out with the lady a more realistic relationship.

 The first priority is to collect facts and observations for the customer, so that the customer can make a most informed decision.
 If the customer wishes, we can help the customer with analysis based on our experiences in order to lead to any particular decisions.

 I wish to say that I am not dependent upon Thailand Private Investigations for all my income, as you can see from my other websites.
 Quite to the contrary.
 As the only expat on the team of Thailand Private Investigations, I do the communications with other expats, and help in the analysis.
 However, the rest of the private investigation staff are Thais, mostly Thai ladies, who are either 100% fulltime private investigators or else about halftime.
 Some also double up as translators in our translation division at www.ThaiEnglish.com (and translate a lot of love letters in addition to professional corporate items).
 We also have an exports business.
 I don't need to take on cases.
 I mainly just have willing Thai friends and associates who I've employed a long time and this is what they see as their profession.
-They are my employees from yesteryears and my responsibility.
+They are my extended family and employees from yesteryears and my responsibility.
 They are usually eager to get out of the office and onto another case, and get excited when I raise a new case.
 They have also apprenticed some of their close friends and associates.
 The way they push me, sometimes I wonder whether I'm still their boss or whether I serve them -- as expat email communicator.
-I analyze and partly manage the operations at the top level, but Ms. Kanta runs the office operations and Ms. Kanta manages operations in the field, though they all look to me for expat email and telephone communications with other westerners.
+I analyze and partly manage the operations at the top level, but Kanta (my wife/manager) runs the office operations and manages operations in the field, though they all look to me for expat email and telephone communications with other westerners.
 So I do this parttime, so that some of the can stay employed fulltime, and still others parttime.